 edar

-The goal of edar is to provide some convenient functions for common tasks in exploratory data analysis.
+The goal of edar is to provide some convenient functions to facilitate common tasks in exploratory data analysis.

 Citation